wp-plugins/google-analytics-dashboard-for-wp/trunk/readme.txt

 - you can access all websites statistics in a single widget (websites within same Google Account)
 - real-time feature, displays real-time visitors, real-time sources and per page real-time traffic details
-- cache feature, this improves loading speed up to 7 times and avoids dailyLimitExceeded, usageLimits.userRateLimitExceededUnreg, userRateLimitExceeded errors from Google Analytics API
-- option to choose a default color for your graphs and maps
+- option to choose a default color for your charts, graphs and maps
-- main dash access level settings and lock profile feature
-- access level settings for Backend statistics and analytics reports
-- access level settings for Frontend analytics data and reports
 - option to display top 24 pages, referrers and searches (sortable by columns)
 - option to display Visitors by Country on Geo Map
 - local websites and business have an option to display cities, instead of countries, on a regional map
 - option to display Traffic Overview in Pie Charts
+- access level settings for Backend statistics and analytics reports
+- access level settings for Frontend analytics data and reports
 - option to display Google Analytics statistics on frontend, at the end of each article
 - frontend widget with website's analytics stats and analytics data anonymization feature
-- simple Authorization process
 - has multilingual support, a POT file is available for translations.
 If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.

 = Google Analytics Tracking =